AidanCodes01/Aidan_BluestampPortfolio/index.md

 Once I had a clean mask, I used contour detection to locate red objects.
 The largest contour was assumed to be the ball.
 I used cv2.minEnclosingCircle() and cv2.moments() to find the center and size of the ball.
 If the radius of the detected circle was large enough (indicating that it wasn’t just noise), I drew a circle and label around the detected ball on the video frame.

-To turn this into a functioning robot, I then integrated the ball detection with my motor control code.
-The idea was to use the x-coordinate of the ball’s center to decide which direction the robot should move:

-- If the ball was on the left side of the frame (x < 200), the robot turned left.

-- If the ball was on the right side (x > 400), it turned right.

-- If the ball was centered (between 200 and 400), it moved forward.

-- If no ball was detected at all (None was returned), the robot spun in place, scanning its surroundings until the ball was found again.

 ## Challenges